carpentries/instructor-training/_episodes/21-management.md

 also take some time to discuss planning logistics, and (time permitting) everyone will have an opportunity to try out our instructions for setting up a workshop website.

+### Co-Teaching Models

+*Co-teaching* describes any situation in which two teachers work together in the same classroom.
+There are [many ways][worldcat-interactions] to do this; we use the following methods most frequently:

+- **Team teaching:** Both teachers deliver a single stream of content in tandem, taking turns the way that musicians taking solos would.

+- **Teach and assist:** Teacher A teaches while Teacher B moves around the classroom to help learners.

+"Teach and assist" is most common, in part because people are accustomed to teaching alone!
+However, "Team teaching" can be a fun way to lead together as well.
+Team teaching can be particularly helpful when two Instructors have very different strengths, creating a more balanced experience overall.
+This may also be worth considering for self-organised workshops if a co-Instructor has not yet been certified.

 ## The Instructional Team
 A typical Carpentries workshop includes 3 roles; sometimes individuals may choose to play more than one role.
 Each workshop should have:
 - A **Host** who organizes the workshop logistics